-The Agency's FPRP was included in Federal legislation, which contains provisions for local agencies to plan, design, and construct flood control projects and be reimbursed for the Federal share of the project upon project completion.
-A Memorandum of Agreement with the U.S. Army Corps of Engineers (USACE) signed on March 2, 2002, allowed reimbursement for the Federal share of the Agency project through the annual USACE budgeting process.
-The Federal share is \$33,491,000.
-As of June 30, 2014, a total of \$22,868,020 has been reimbursed to the Agency by the Federal government.
-The balance of the remaining Federal cost share is \$10.6 million.
+The Agency's FPRP was included in Federal legislation and a Memorandum of Agreement with the U.S. Army Corps of Engineers (USACE) was executed on March 2, 2002, which allows reimbursement for the Federal share of the Agency's project through the annual USACE budgeting process.

-The Agency does not anticipate receiving cash reimbursements for the remaining Federal share; however, the Agency continues to pursue Federal reimbursement as credit towards future flood control projects and studies.
+As of June 30, 2015, the Agency has received \$22,868,020 of Federal reimbursement and the remaining balance of the Federal share is \$10.6 million.
+The Agency has not received a Federal reimbursement since 2010 and does not anticipate receiving further cash reimbursement.
+The Agency continues to pursue Federal reimbursement as "credit" towards future flood control projects and studies.

-The State's share of the project was received in 1998 and totaled \$12,625,000.
+The State's share of the FPRP was received in 1998 and totaled \$12,625,000.